lightdock/lightdock.github.io/tutorials/0.9/membrane.md

     <br><br>
 </center>

-<p class="notice--info"><strong>Question:</strong> Is this a regid-body or a flexible simulation?</p>
+<p class="notice--info"><strong>Question:</strong> Is this a rigid-body or a flexible simulation?</p>

 ### 5.2.
 Running the simulation

-The simulation is ready to run at this point. **The number of swarms after focusing on the cytosolic region of the membrane is 62.**
+The simulation is ready to run at this point. **The number of swarms after focusing on the extramembranous region of the membrane protein is of 62.**

 LightDock optimization strategy (using the GSO algorithm) is agnostic of the scoring function (force-field).
 There are several scoring functions available at LightDock, from atomistic to coarse-grained.
 In this tutorial we will make use of `fastdfire`, which is the implementation of [DFIRE](https://doi.org/10.1110/ps.0217002) using the Python C API and the default one if no scoring function is specified by the user.
 Find [here](https://lightdock.org/tutorials/basics#32-available-scoring-functions) a complete list of the current supported scoring functions by LightDock.